pbinkley/jekyll-book/sections/14-section.md

 title, and the date.

 A. *Author*
-: The author's name, whether personal, or coporate, is the chief and the first thing to be considered.
+: The author's name, whether personal, or corporate, is the chief and the first thing to be considered.
 If two authors are given, disregard the second.
-In other words all tne works by the same author should be found in one place.
+In other words all the works by the same author should be found in one place.

 B. *Title*